Why Does My Washer Smell Like Rotten Eggs [ANSWERED] – Let’s Fix It

 It is super easy to clean your door seal.
 To keep it from becoming stained and smelly, simply remove any loose clothing, give it a good clean with hot, soapy water, then dry it out.
 This will ensure that your clothes are clean and dry for their next washing cycle!

-See also How To Reset Whirlpool Washer Easily [In 2 Minutes]
+See also How To Reset Maytag Centennial Washer (Step-By-Step Guide)

 Tip: To keep your washing machine mold-free, you’ll need to allow it to dry out after each use.
 Leaving the door open to your washing machine also helps it to dry quicker.